 Was one of your ancestors an immigrant whose first step on American soil was at Ellis Island?
 Could your great-great-grandfather or grandmother have walked through these buildings in search of a new and better life?
-Or have both sides of your family been in the United States for hundreds of years?
+Or, have both sides of your family been in the United States for hundreds of years?

-It's likely that most of us would have trouble answering these questions because we don't have a great deal of historical information about our ancestors.
-Knowledge of our heritage rarely goes beyond what our grandparents and other family members remember and have told us about these times.
+It's likely that most of us would have trouble answering these questions because we don't have a great deal of historical information about our ancestors much beyond what our grandparents and other family members remember and have told us about these times.